 These principles are:

-We differ from other transitional living programs in the fact that our program from Rhode Island is intended to involve parents and the resident in planning goals and treatment, this way we build up more sense of agency in our girls.
+We differ from other transitional living programs in the fact that our program from Rhode Island is intended to involve parents and the resident in planning goals and treatment, this way we build up more sense of agency in our girls and assigned female at birth.

 To make sure that Journey Home is the best fit for your Rhode Island family, we conduct an admissions interview, which is the first of many personalized steps specifically designed for every young woman’s needs and desires.

-Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help young women all over the country, including Rhode Island.
+Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help teens all over the country, including Rhode Island.

 Our transitional living program from Rhode Island includes the family as an active part of the treatment, because we find that involving family and having a good, open and honest relationship with parents and siblings is the best proactive factor for a successful therapeutic process and a successful and happier life.